-When to grow cucumber in central Texas?
+When to grow cucumbers in central Texas?

 Another problem with pot gardening is the lack of nutrients.
-As the plant grows, it depletes the potting soil from the existing nutrients.
-So, a consistent application of fertilizer is important to keep the plant going.
+As the plant grows, it depletes the potting soil from the existing nutrients quickly.
+So, a consistent fertilizer application is necessary to keep the plant going.

 Do I start cucumber seeds or direct sow?

-How to start cucmber seeds?
+How to start cucumber seeds?

 - Light: Every seed needs light to germinate.
-The perfect light is sunlight, use a greenhouse or a windowsill with good exposure.
+The perfect light is sunlight; use a greenhouse or a windowsill with good exposure.
 If not, use an imitation light source like daylight fluorescent shop light.
 There are lights designed specifically for seed starting if you choose to invest in one.

 - Water: The seed needs to absorb water to germinate.
-However, give it just the right amount, no less no more.
+However, give it just the right amount, no less, no more.
 Soil should always be moist and not wet.

 If you wish to know more about seed starting basics, click here.